jetty840/Sailfish-MightyBoardFirmware/docs/azteeg-x3/azteeg_x3_v2.0.md

     [Section 3.7.4.8](http://www.sailfishfirmware.com/doc/ui-utilities-menu.html#x17-360003.7.4.8)
     of the Sailfish documentation.
 Power cycle the printer after changing this setting.

-* Endstops
-	* Z minimum and Z maximum are as per the Azteeg silkscreen.
-	* Since many MakerBot style printers use X and Y maximum homing but the Azteeg only provides terminals for minimum endstops, Sailfish switches the min and max endstops for X and Y.  To hook up X and Y max endstops, connect to the X-min and Y-min terminals on the Azteeg.
-	* By default the endstops are assumed HIGH when inactive and LOW when triggered.
-This can be changed via RepG's "Onboard Preferences".

 * Print cooling fan (optional)
 	* Connect to D4 column of "LOW POWER SWITCH (PWM)" terminals.
 Note